Find Grad Schools

 Master’s Degrees in Wildlife Biology

 There are 4 schools in the United States where you can get your master's degree in wildlife biology.
-In recent years, the majority of the students getting degrees in this area were female, and 16% were from an underrepresented racial-ethnic group.
+This degree is more popular with female students, and about 4% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 8.7% of wildlife biology graduates were international students.

 Education Levels of Wildlife Biology Majors